satang1/satang1.github.io/_projects/01-image_classificatio_part1.md

-**Computer Vision Image Classification**
+**Computer Vision Image Classification EDA**

 This classification project is meant to be an individual project.
 It was adapted from DS100's Final Project assignment.
-The primary portion of the following "notebook" is to explore the training set and consider the potential features that could separate the images into their respective categories.
+The primary portion of this following notebook is to explain my exploration process for the training set and consider the potential features that could separate the images into their respective categories.
+Because this post is rather long, and comprises a lot of code, I will be writing up a summary of my results/exploration findings in a followup post: "Image Analysis Summary Part 1" (coming soon!).

 # Data Input